-By now, however, it has become quite clear that neither (1a) nor (1b) are correct.
-Consequently, the case-theoretic underpinnings of abstract agreement have faded away, rendering its existence ripe for re-evaluation.
+By now, however, it has become quite clear that neither of these premises is correct.1 The case-theoretic underpinnings of abstract agreement have therefore faded away, rendering its existence ripe for re-evaluation.

-^{}A heartfelt thank you to Ümit Atlamaz, Vera Gribanova, Boris Harizanov, Norbert Hornstein, Ruth Kramer, Howard Lasnik, Jeff Lidz, David Pesetsky, Carolina Petersen, and Maria Polinsky, to audiences at UMD's S-Lab, at NELS 46 (Concordia), at ZAS (Berlin), and at the Stanford Workshop on Head Movement, and to the participants in the fall 2016 seminar on Head Movement, Noun Incorporation, and Clitic Doubling at UMD, for comments and helpful discussion.
+^{}A heartfelt thank you to Ümit Atlamaz, Vera Gribanova, Boris Harizanov, Norbert Hornstein, Ruth Kramer, Howard Lasnik, Theodore Levin, Jeff Lidz, David Pesetsky, Carolina Petersen, and Maria Polinsky, to audiences at UMD's S-Lab, at NELS 46 (Concordia), at ZAS (Berlin), and at the Stanford Workshop on Head Movement, and to the participants in the fall 2016 seminar on Head Movement, Noun Incorporation, and Clitic Doubling at UMD, for comments and helpful discussion.
 All errors are my own.

 1It is not the purpose of the current paper to rehash the arguments against (1a) and against (1b), arguments which have already been presented in detail elsewhere.
 On (1a), see Preminger (2011a,b, 2014) (building on Bittner & Hale 1996 and Bobaljik 2008).
 On (1b), see Preminger (2011b) and Kornfilt & Preminger (2015) (building on Marantz 1991 and McFadden 2004).
-For the remainder of this paper, I will consider it an established fact that (1a) and (1b) are false.
+For the remainder of this paper, I will consider it an established fact that (1a) and (1b) are both false.